German Military in the Soviet Union 1918-1933

-By 1932, and certainly by 1933, the end of German-Soviet military co-operation efforts were in clear sight.
+By 1932, and certainly, by 1933, the end of German-Soviet military co-operation efforts was in clear sight.
 Hitler and his Nationalist Socialists were not in a mood to co-operate with the Soviets in secret on military matters.
-Communism was after all seen as one of the main enemy's of the German people.
+Communism was after all seen as one of the main enemies of the German people.
 In the end, it was the Soviet Union, which officially asked the Reichswehr to close all of its facilities and depart the Soviet Union in August of 1933.
 The Germans had left by September.
 By that time, the Soviet Union was already expanding its contacts with the British and the French, in part to balance the loss of the German connection.

 German Administrative and Organizational Issues: The German Chef der Heeresleitung was the focal point officer of the Reichswehr for coordinating all negotiated matters with the Soviet Union.
-Later, this responsibility was transferred to the Chef des Truppenamts (the illegal Chief of the General Staff) of the Reichswehrministry.
+Later, this responsibility was transferred to the Chef des Truppenamts (the illegal Chief of the General Staff) of the Reichswehr ministry.
 It need be noted that the General Staff concerned itself primarily with political and economic matters; issues that affected both the Germans and the Soviets as they jointly ran these secret military bases.
 Political problems were worked in concert with the German Ministry of Foreign Affairs.
 The General Staff also adjudicated all cover and front company issues.
 For cover purposes, the office was called T-3 to denote that it was a part of the Truppenamt.

 The control of more specific military issues was subordinated to various Waffeninspektionen.
 Armor issues developed in Kazan were under the cover of the Inspektion des Kraftwesens (In 6), aviation issues in Lipetsk were under the cover of the Inspektion der Flieger (In 1) and chemical warfare issues developed at Tomka were under the cover of the Inspektion der Artillerie (In 4).
-Of note is that each German Inspektion was responsible for its own budget, personnel and operational development issues.
+Of note is that each German Inspektion was responsible for its own budget, personnel, and operational development issues.

-In terms of financing issues, it must be noted that at that time, Germany, as a nation, operated a number of overt and covert book keeping systems.
+In terms of financing issues, it must be noted that at that time, Germany, as a nation, operated a number of overt and covert bookkeeping systems.
 Overt record books were shown to the many Allied Control Councils and to the less reliable and weaker political parties of the Reichstag.
-These were for the most part doctored to show the Allies and most Germans exactly what they wanted to see.
+These were, for the most part, doctored to show the Allies and most Germans exactly what they wanted to see.
 All covert financing was done through the blue book of the Reichswehr and only selected members of the German government were privy to its contents.

 Because the Soviet Rouble was not convertible on the international market and because the German Reichsmark fluctuated greatly in the 1920’s it was agreed to calculate all financial issues on a set exchange rate for the entire period – 1 ruble to 2.16 Reichsmark.